 NAHL signs two-year extension with Apex Learning Virtual School

-Players who have attended Apex Learning have been accepted to elite colleges such as Air Force Academy, Clarkson University, Holy Cross, Niagara University, Providence College, Norwich Academy, and West Point.
-During the 2016-17 school year, students scored 15% higher on the SAT than the national average.
-65% of students who took AP courses scored a 3 or higher on an AP College Board exam, which is five percentage points higher than the national average of 60% for the same exams.
+Players who have attended ALVS have been accepted to elite colleges such as Air Force Academy, Clarkson University, Holy Cross, Niagara University, Providence College, Norwich Academy, and Army West Point.
+During the 2019-20 school year, students scored 200 points, 20%, higher on the SAT than the national average.
+Plus, 65% of students scored a 3 or higher on their AP® Exams, five percentage points higher than the national average.

-“We continue to receive some very positive feedback from our players, teams, and parents regarding their experience with Apex Learning Virtual School.
+“We live in a time where online learning is more prevloent than ever, so providing our players with a accreditied online option for high school is a high priority in the development process of their education.
+For the past six years, our players, teams, and parents have provided some very positive feedback regarding their experience with Apex Learning.
 The educational component is just as important as the on-ice component for the NCAA-bound player, so it is good to have a trusted and proven partner assisting us,” said NAHL Commissioner Mark Frankenfeld.
 “Their constant presence at our events and educational seminars have proven to be a very valuable asset as they provide education guidance as experts in the field.”